Silicone Rubber Care & Maintenance for Impulse Heat Sealers

 Choosing the correct size of silicone rubber is an absolute must.
 The silicone rubber must be wide enough that the entirety of the heating element is covered when the sealing jaws are pressed against each other.

-Our recommendations for silicone rubber widths dependent on heating element widths:
+Our recommendations for silicone rubber widths are dependent on heating element widths:

 • 5/16″ wide silicone rubber for heating elements that are 1/16″, 1/8″ or 3/16″ wide